owl-lab/owl_guide/book/chapter/zoo.rst

   let _ = Coolmodule.sqr_magic 4 |> Owl.Mat.print

 The only thing he needs to add is a version id after the gist bundle id and a slash.
-Version id can be obtained from the `[gist's page] <https://gist.github.com/9f0892ab2b96f81baacd7322d73a4b08>`_ under the "Revisions" tab.
+Version id can be obtained from the gist's `[revisions page] <https://gist.github.com/9f0892ab2b96f81baacd7322d73a4b08/revisions>`.
 If the version id is not specified, as shown in the previous code snippet, the latest version on the server will be used by default.

 Command Line Tool